Anderson, Robert lead White Sox past Tigers 7-5

+DETROIT (AP) — From the first plate appearance of the game, Tim Anderson made this a long day for the opposing pitchers.

-DETROIT (AP) — Tim Anderson had four hits and finished a double shy of the cycle, and Luis Robert hit a bases-clearing double to lift the Chicago White Sox to a 7-5 victory over the Detroit Tigers on Wednesday.
+Anderson homered to cap a 10-pitch at-bat leading off the first inning, and Luis Robert added a bases-clearing double in the fifth to lift the Chicago White Sox to a 7-5 victory over the Detroit Tigers on Wednesday.

+Anderson had four hits and finished a double shy of the cycle, and the White Sox have won two in a row since he returned from a groin injury.

+“Energizer Bunny, baby,” Anderson said.
+“Just my presence, being in that lineup definitely made the guys go and made the other team scared.”

 Anderson and Eloy Jimenez led off the game with consecutive home runs.
+Jonathan Schoop and Willi Castro homered for the Tigers, who scored four unearned runs in the fourth before Matthew Boyd (0-2) gave the lead right back.

-Anderson, who led the majors in batting last year at .335, came off the injured list Tuesday after being sidelined by a strained groin.
+Anderson, who led the majors in batting last year at .335, fouled off six straight two-strike pitches before his first-inning homer.
 He had a triple, too, by the end of the third inning and added two singles before striking out on three pitches in the eighth.

-Jonathan Schoop and Willi Castro homered for the Tigers, who scored four unearned runs in the fourth before Matthew Boyd (0-2) gave the lead right back.

 Dylan Cease (3-1) allowed one earned run and seven hits in six innings.
 Three Chicago relievers held Detroit scoreless, with Alex Colome working a perfect ninth for his fifth save in five chances.